GabeScott/standard-works-vault/General Conference/1977 October - “She Stretcheth Out Her Hand to the Poor”.md

 The stake Relief Society president can help the ward presidents in many ways to encourage the sisters to serve:

-By making use of the files
+1. By making use of the files

-In giving Relief Society service assignments to women;

-In recommending homemaking minicourses or special training in managerial or organizational skills so that women will have more time for service; and

-In recommending sisters to community service projects;

-By helping women who desire to serve to evaluate their circumstances, commitments, time, and physical strength (married women might like to do this in consultation with their husbands); and
+2. By helping women who desire to serve to evaluate their circumstances, commitments, time, and physical strength (married women might like to do this in consultation with their husbands); and

-By encouraging women to enlist the cooperation of family members and others in order to make service easier.
+3. By encouraging women to enlist the cooperation of family members and others in order to make service easier.

 A third broad category of service for those who have the time, ability, and energy beyond that needed for family and Church responsibilities is voluntary community service.
 Voluntary community service should be freely given within an area of a particular interest or expertise, when circumstances permit.